fulmicoton/fulmicoton.github.io/_posts/2015-09-05-levenshtein.markdown

 I recently got interested in building an autocomplete service.
-You probably are familiar with those : the user start typing a query, and is offered a bunch of suggestions before he has even finished typing.
+You probably are familiar with those : the user starts typing a query, and is offered a bunch of suggestions before he has even finished typing.

 Imagine you had to implement one of these...
 As a first shot, you might consider building a trie with a list of suggestions.
 For each of the suggestions, you also probably want to store some kind of score.
 When a request comes, you can then use the trie to list up the suggestions which admit the user input as a prefix, and serve back the top 10 best entries.

 But users make typos, and sometimes they don't actually know how to spell the thing that they are search for.
-So you might want to relax the prefix constraint and start considering entries that have a prefix that is at an edit distance of up to 2 from the user query.
-Now how are we going to be able to do that?

-The [paper](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.16.652) precisely explains how to search rapidly in a dictionary which entries are an edit distance lower than k from a query.
+So you might want to relax the prefix constraint and allow for spelling mistake.
+The [paper](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.16.652) precisely explains how to search rapidly in a dictionary which entries are at an edit distance lower than k from a query.
 I will leave the "prefix" part of the problem for a next blog post.

-So the main idea of the paper is to build a Levenshtein Automaton for the user query.
+The solution starts by building a so-called Levenshtein Automaton for the user query.
 It is a Deterministic Finite Automaton ([DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton)) which has the property matching strings that are at a edit distance of at most D from the query.

-Now, if our dictionary is also stored in a trie (or a transducer), the problem consists in running the automaton on the trie.
+Now, if our dictionary is also stored in a trie (or a transducer, or any kind of automaton), the problem consists in running the automaton over the trie.
 This operation is called an intersection and is rather straightforward.

 The construction of such a DFA on the other hand is a bit tricky.
 Building it fast is quite a challenge.
 In this blog post, I will precisely describe the algorithm described in the paper.
 I will also talk about the specifics about Lucene's implementation.